Digital SLR Imaging

 In the early days of CCD imaging using mono cameras, colour images were produced by the RGB method ie 3 images sets were taken in turn with a R, G and B filters.
 Using this simple technique then there is little to choose between a dedicated mono camera and a one-shot colour type such as a DSLR.
 In fact some R filters used by mono CCD camera imagers reduce the amount of red light transmitted to balance exposures and so virtually wipe out the QE advantage they theoretically should have.

 However, modern colour imaging with a mono CCD camera will more likely use the LRGB method.
 Here the L, luminance, has the maximum signal-to-noise ratio possible as it is using every pixel at every wavelength at full efficiency.
-However, having taken his luminance date, the mono CCD camera user will have to spend time collecting RGB data - time that does not improve the signal-to-noise of the L image - it only colourises it.
+However, having taken his luminance data, the mono CCD camera user will have to spend time collecting RGB data - time that does not improve the signal-to-noise of the L image - it only colourises it.
 The DSLR on the other hand does not have to waste time doing this and therefore, all his imaging time is productively spent improving his image.
 Swings and roundabouts!

 For narrowband imaging, the mono CCD camera will use every pixel to collect the signal irrespective of what wavelength is being imaged.
 For example, for DSLR cameras, when taking H-alpha images only one pixel in 4 is recording a signal.
 However, narrowband imaging is still possible - see below for details.